 Experienced personal injury Lawyers

-If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced personal injury attorney as soon as possible.
-The law firm of Ward & Ward has over 80 years of combined experience in personal injury law including accident and wrongful death claims.
+If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced Indianapolis, IN personal injury attorney as soon as possible.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury law including accident and wrongful death claims.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.
 Our attorneys are available to speak with you.